Survivor's Remorse (song)

 "Survivor's Remorse" is a song by American rapper Roddy Ricch.
-It was released through Atlantic Records and Bird Vision on May 31, 2024, as the lead single from his upcoming third studio album, The Navy Album (2025).
-The song serves as his first solo single in more than a year.
+It was released through Atlantic Records and Bird Vision on May 31, 2024, as the lead single from his upcoming third studio album, The Navy Album The song serves as his first solo single in more than a year.
 Ricch wrote the song with producers Turbo and Omar Grand; Kelly Clarkson, Gayle and Josh Ronen are additionally credited due to an interpolation of the former's song, "Me".
 It was produced by Terrace Martin, along with Turbo and Grand.
+Upon its release, the single charted at number 33 on the US Billboard Hot R&B/Hip-Hop Songs chart and peaked at number 3 on Billboard's Bubbling Under Hot 100 chart.
+It also charted at number 81 on the TurnTable Top 100 Songs chart in Nigeria.

 Background

 On February 1, 2024, Turbo, Roddy Ricch's long-time producer, gave an interview on the Bootleg Kev show, titled "Turbo on Staying Loyal to Gunna, Roddy Ricch's New Album, Diamond Record, & 'Turbo Day" During the interview, Turbo discussed his close working relationship with Roddy Ricch, highlighting their collaborative history and mutual respect.
 Turbo emphasized his loyalty to both Gunna and Roddy Ricch, elaborating on the importance of maintaining strong professional bonds in the music industry.
 He also shared insights into the making of Roddy's upcoming album.